freshbitsweb/team-members-handbook/README.md

 ## Technical
 - Use Badges to signify PR status
 - Whenever you review a PR and request changes, please make sure that you resolve the conversations once they are updated/fixed
+- Add an issue in GitHub repo for any technical changes to be done in the future.

 # Notes
 - Include images of team members and from unsplash